-The Canadian Professional Rodeo Association (CPRA) is a non-profit organization that functions as the official sanctioning authority for the sport of professional rodeo in Canada.
+The CPRA is a nonprofit organisation that functions as the official sanctioning authority for the sport of professional rodeo in Canada.
 Established in 1945, the CPRA's headquarters are located in Calgary, Alta.

-The Canadian Cowboys Association (CCA) sanctions over 60 rodeos across Alberta, Manitoba, Saskatchewan, Ontario and Montana for over 700 rodeo members competing in roughstock and timed events.
+The CCA sanctions over 60 rodeos across Alberta, Manitoba, Saskatchewan, Ontario and Montana for over 700 rodeo members competing in roughstock and timed events.
 The CCA is the largest semi-professional rodeo association in Canada.

 The toughest sport on dirt.